 I’m an Assistant Professor of Environmental Health Sciences at the UC Berkeley School of Public Health and Principal Investigator of the EQUIS Lab.
-I have interdisciplinary training as an epidemiologist and environmental scientist, which I apply to investigate the environmental and public health impacts of extractive industries and climate-driven disasters.
+I study the health impacts of extractive industries and climate-driven disasters, with a focus on health inequities.
+My published work has contributed to public health and environmental policymaking.
+I also lead studies and support programs to foster representation and inclusion in the sciences.

 Recent Research

-In a study published in the Journal of Exposure Science and Environmental Epidemiology, we investigated whether historical redlining was associated with higher exposure to wells in U.S. cities.
+In an open-access study published in the Journal of Exposure Science and Environmental Epidemiology, we investigated whether historical redlining was associated with higher exposure to wells in U.S. cities.
 We found that in neighborhoods that were otherwise similar, redlined neighborhoods had significantly more wells.
 Redlined neighborhoods have persistent health and social inequities and ongoing pollution from oil and gas wells in these neighborhoods may in part account for these disparities.

 Selected Publications